jaaanko/twitch-clip-compilation-tool/README.md

         end_date      :   End date in YY-MM-DD format (example: 2023-04-26). [required] Options

-        --max         :   Maximum number of clips to fetch, no more than 20.
+        --max         :   Maximum number of clips to fetch.
 Default is 10.
         --output-dir  :   Name of the directory where the final .mp4 file and any temporary files will be placed.
                           A default folder named "out" will be created in the current directory if not specified.
         --output-file :   Name of the final .mp4 file.
 Default is "compilation.mp4".